Milind018/Redshift-Classifier/README.md

 # Contributors

-The Redshift-Classifier(X-Ray) Ensemble Learning Framework and Web-App was initially developed by Shubham Bhardwaj and Milind Sarkar
+The Redshift-Classifier(X-Ray) Ensemble Learning Framework and Web App was initially developed by Shubham Bhardwaj and Milind Sarkar

-The initial documentation was developed by [Milind](https://milind018.github.io/) and [Shubham](https://github.com/QGravityGRGW)
+The initial documentation was developed by [Milind Sarkar](https://milind018.github.io/) and [Shubham Bhardwaj](https://github.com/QGravityGRGW)

 # Getting Help/Contributing